-This process is used to assist an SC Voucher Program client with child care who has obtained a new job and is in the process of obtaining verification of the employment, including rate of pay and number of hours to be worked per week/pay period.
+This process is used to assist an SC Child Care Scholarship Program client with child care who has obtained a new job and is in the process of obtaining verification of the employment, including rate of pay and number of hours to be worked per week/pay period.
 The client is in need of child care to maintain their new job.
-The client will be given twelve weeks of full time child care to allow them time to obtain the wage information from their new employer.
+The client will be given twelve weeks (3 months) of full time child care to allow them time to obtain the wage information from their new employer.
 The amount of child care given will be based on the client's or case manager's statement, if applicable, showing the number of hours the client is working per week.

-Once the employment verification is received by the child care eligibility worker, the worker will complete a new eligibility worksheet based on the income received and if the client is eligible additional weeks will be added to voucher.
+Once the employment verification is received by the child care eligibility worker, the worker will complete a new eligibility worksheet based on the income received and if the client is eligible, another full 12 months of child care will be given.

-They will make all attempts to follow the procedures listed below in order to process the amended SC Voucher Program child care application:
+They will make all attempts to follow the procedures listed below in order to process the amended SC Child Care Scholarship Program child care application:

-- 1) Closeout the current application in the SC Voucher Program database - 2) Print the application from the SCOSA or On-base Imaging system, if needed
+Closeout the current application in the SC Child Care Scholarship Program database Print the application from the SCOSA or On-base Imaging system, if needed Update the application from SCOSA or On-base to include the new employment information and any other applicable changes Initial any changes

-- 3) Update the application from SCOSA or On-base to include the new employment information and any other applicable changes - 4) Initial any changes - 5) Complete a new Eligibility Worksheet - 6) Enter in the updated application into the SC Voucher Program database and obtain a new application number - 7) Ensure all sections of the SC Voucher Program database are updated to include new employment information, as appropriate AND 8) Send case to child care imaging.
+Complete a new Eligibility Worksheet

+Enter in the updated application into the SC Child Care Scholarship Program database and obtain a new application number

+Ensure all sections of the SC Child Care Scholarship Program database are updated to include new employment information, as appropriate AND Send case to child care imaging.

-NOTE: If only 30 days or less remain on the SC Voucher Program Application, the child care eligibility worker will request the client to complete a new application
+NOTE: If only 30 days or less remain on the SC Child Care Scholarship Program Application, the child care eligibility worker will request the client to complete a new application